Top 10 Enterprise Database Systems of 2016

 Oracle began its journey in 1979 as the first commercially available relational database management system (RDBMS).
 Oracle's name is synonymous with enterprise database systems, unbreakable data delivery and fierce corporate competition from CEO Larry Ellison.
 Powerful but complex database solutions are the mainstay of this Fortune 500 company.

 The current release of Oracle's RDBMS is Oracle 12c.
 The "c" stands for cloud and is reflective of Oracle's work in extending its enterprise RDBMS to enable firms to consolidate and manage databases as cloud services when needed via Oracle's multitenant architecture and in-memory data processing capabilities.
+Oracle 12c Release 1 will be fully supported by Oracle through the end of July, 2018.

 Microsoft SQL Server